sib-swiss/dsSwissKnife-example/README.md

 by replacing 'localhost' with the actual ip address of the server.

 Please download this repository (click the green Code button, then Download zip) and unzip it.
-Run docker-compose with the provided docker-compose.yml file (in Linux the command would be
+Run docker-compose with the provided docker-compose.yml file.I

+In Linux the command would be
 <code>
 docker-compose up -d
 </code>

 At the first run the docker images will be downloaded, this will take about 20 - 30 minutes depending on your internet speed.
-Once the containers are created and executed, please run R or Rstudio in the newly created folder (or setwd() to this folder) Execute the lines in the script one by one and examine the results.
+Once the containers are created and executed, please run R or RStudio in the newly created folder (or setwd() to this folder) Execute the lines in the script one by one and examine the results.